Tomatoes are the perfect crop for small spaces: rewarding, productive and delicious.

 What’s your favourite tomato variety or tomato growing tip?
 I’d love to hear in the comments below.

-More tomato growing tips from Nick in the Vertical Veg Club – including the best organic feeds, how to train tomatoes, and the benefits of transplanting baby tomato plants into transparent plastic beer mugs!
+More tomato growing tips from Nick for Vertical Veg Community subscribers – including the best organic feeds, how to train tomatoes, and the benefits of transplanting baby tomato plants into transparent plastic beer mugs!